ishaanbedi/covtrack/README.md

 Welcome to the repository of CovTrack - The Covid Tracker

-Check out CovTrack at [covtrack.ishaanbedi.me](covtrack.ishaanbedi.me)
+Check out CovTrack at [https://covtrack.ishaanbedi.me](covtrack.ishaanbedi.me)

 CovTrack is a covid tracker, showing details like covid cases, deaths, recoveries, and more analytics around the globe.
 A visitor can even check analytics for a specific Indian state or a particular country.